 How often should children engage in reading comprehension activities?

-Daily reading is ideal, but incorporating comprehension activities 3-4 times a week is beneficial.
+Daily reading is ideal, but incorporating reading comprehension exercises for kids 3-4 times a week is beneficial.
 Consistency is key to developing strong reading skills.

 Can these activities be adapted for children with learning differences?